pforret/jekyll.forret.com/_posts/2008/2008-01-05-tv-tip-californication.md

 ---
 [<img  width="500" src="http://farm3.static.flickr.com/2365/2169372800_2084dd3696.jpg" alt="Californication: s01e01" height="375" />](http://www.flickr.com/photos/pforret/2169372800/ "Californication: s01e01 by PeterForret, on Flickr")

-Since I have a lot of time on my hands, with my pneumonia and all, I started looking at TV series I hadn&#8217;t seen yet.
-I borrowed the Sopranos DVDs, but I also tried out some &#8216;alternative distribution&#8217; series.
+Since I have a lot of time on my hands, with my pneumonia and all, I started looking at TV series I hadn't seen yet.
+I borrowed the Sopranos DVDs, but I also tried out some &#8216;alternative distribution' series.
 [Supernatural](http://www.tv.com/supernatural/show/30144/summary.html) is not really my thing, [Jericho](http://www.tv.com/jericho-2006/show/58068/summary.html) is OK, [Weeds](http://www.tv.com/weeds/show/28829/summary.html) seems not bad at all, but my current favourite is definitely &#8220;[Californication](http://www.tv.com/californication/show/68749/summary.html)&#8220;.

 > David Duchovny heads up the cast in this comedy about a novelist with sex and drug addictions who is struggling to raise his daughter half the time, while having problems with his ex-girlfriend.